-The Company maintains the Brandywine claim near Whistler, B.C.
+The Company has maintained the Brandywine claim near Whistler, B.C.
 The nine unit claim is in good standing until August 3, 2015.
+Subsequent to August 31, 2014, the Company abandoned the Brandywine claim.

 10. Share Capital and Reserves

 Authorized share capital